Are these the best oil stocks to watch in 2021?

 While the company is majority state-owned, it is also listed on the New York Stock Exchange.
 Founded in 1948, Ecopetrol SA has expanded into producing many petroleum related products including fuel, petrochemicals and fuel oil.

 The business has shown a 12.6% increase in revenue, and the company is giving out a healthy dividend.
-This small, focused company can give traders some access to the South American oil world.
+This small, focused company can give traders and investors some access to the South American oil world.

 Renewable Energy Group Inc